manolomaldonado/udacity_capstone_project/readme.md

 5. Before running code, change the kernel to match the `ucp` environment by using the drop-down menu (**Kernel > Change kernel > ucp**).
 Then, follow the instructions in the notebook.

-6. You will likely need to install more pip packages to run this project.
-Please curate the list of packages needed to run your project in the `requirements.txt` file in the repository.
+6. A complete list of packages needed to run your project is provided in the `requirements.txt` file in the repository.